This article was updated on 01/19/19. Happy National Popcorn Day!

 The amount that this affects the value of your home may or may not be enough to justify the cost, but it will most certainly affect your ability to sell the home, and help you sell it faster.

-If you are taking up the carpet, you might consider going back with laminate flooring.
-It is currently in fashion and may be the one thing that seals the deal.
+If you are taking up the carpet, you might consider going back with laminate flooring or floor tile.
+They are both currently in fashion and may be the one thing that seals the deal.

 Remodeling the Kitchen.